MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 </div>
 ```

 Next we update our `Post` model to have a `subreddit` attribute.
-This attribute will just be a string.
+This attribute will just be a `String`.

 ```js
 subreddit: { type: String, required: true }